RistBS/ristbs.github.io/_posts/2023-02-09-your-pocket-guide-to-opsec-in-adversary-emulation.md

 ## Lateral Mouvement

-As you know, ETW providers what many things like even things related to lateral mouvement like WinRM, RDP...
+As you know, there is a lot of ETW providers, even providers related to lateral mouvement like WinRM, RDP...

 - **OPSEC Tip** : DCOM is more complicated to detect, since each "Method" works in a different way.
 In the particular case of `MMC20.Application`, the spawned process will be a child of `mmc.exe`.